pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

   down the stage, the player has less time to get the bowl under the apple, making the game more challenging.

-* Play a sound when the player catches an apple.
-There is an apple-crunching sound as part of this tutorial.
-Make this sound part of the `Apple` sprite, by setting a `Sounds` variable just under the `Costumes` variable: `Sounds = ["apple-crunch.wav"]`.
-Use the slide-out help panel to find the Pytch function for playing the sound.

 * Change how quickly the player can move the bowl.
 A bit quicker would make the game easier; a bit slower would make the game harder.
   The speed appears in two places: for moving left and for moving